aleshaleksey/fansys23/06-abilities.md

 **Type**: (Class A)

-**Description**: Spend 1 MP dice to deal "supernatural" damage with a "natural" weapon attack.
+**Description**:  Spend 1 MP dice to convert your weapon into a ["spiritual weapon"](10-conditions-types.md#mundane-magical-and-spiritual-weapons) for one weapon attack, hence dealing damage to MP and overcoming damage immunity to physical damage.

+**Limitations**:
-**Limitation**: This must be an attack as defined in ["Basic Martial Manoeuvres"](04-combat.md#basic-martial-manoeuvres).
-It cannot be used in combination with abilities (other than "Multi-attack").
+- This must be an attack as defined in ["Basic Martial Manoeuvres"](04-combat.md#basic-martial-manoeuvres).
+- Spirit strike cannot be used in combination with "spell strike", "holy strike" or "unholy strike".

 - OPTIONAL: If playing with alignment rules, a character who gains "Spirit Strike" should be spiritually aligned, and cannot use this ability if they lose this alignment.